-Loveless Cafe – This is a legendary cafe has been featured on so many food shows.
+Loveless Cafe – This is a legendary cafe that has been featured on so many food shows.
 There is always a line, and it is 100%worth it.

 Aquarium Restaurant – Dine underwater at this pretty good, restaurant with a great experience in the Opry Mills Mall.

 Tennessee State Fair – Visit while the state fair is in town and it’s worth a stop.
-While the Midway was a bit smaller, then we are used to seeing it, but it had some amazing food and exhibits.
+While the Midway was a bit smaller, than we are used to seeing it, it had some amazing food and exhibits.

 Old Stone Fort State Park – Great hiking park, not so much to see as others but an excellent free museum and hike!

 Johnny Cash Museum – If you take the tour of the Cash’s home, and gravesite be sure to hit the museum downtown too!